sunjit10/api/README.md

 ## Sample App using Apollo Framework

+Apollo Explorer -> GraphQL client that we run on the browser NodeJS + Apollo Server (package) -> GraphQL server/backend

+Each instance of Apollo Server spins up an instance of Apollo Explorer on our local machine that we can use to directly access it.

 ### Env Setup

 ```
 npm init --yes && npm pkg set type="module"
 npm install @apollo/server graphql
 ```

+VS Code Extension: GraphQL Syntax Highlighting (from GraphQL Foundation)

 ### Demo